 Learn more about The Pew Charitable Trusts, an independent, non-profit, non-governmental organization founded in 1948.
 Their mission is to serve the public interest by "improving public policy, informing the public, and invigorating civic life."

 Find out more about FDA user fee programs, what user fees are, and why they are essential for funding the work of the FDA.

 When the FDA initially approved mifepristone, it did so under a provision called “Subpart H,” a set of regulations implemented to expedite the approval of “new drug products that have been studied for their safety and effectiveness in treating serious or life-threatening illnesses,” like those used to treat HIV.

 Learn how the Reagan-Udall Foundation is advancing the mission of the Food and Drug Administration to modernize product development, accelerate innovation, and enhance product safety.

-Read this article to find out more about how the FDA rejected two citizen petitions on the use of the abortion pill mifepristone: one from Students for Life of America to reverse the recent modifications for use of the abortion pill, and another from the American College of Obstetricians and Gynecologists (ACOG) to make the pills easier to obtain for patients.
+Read this article to find out more about how the FDA rejected two citizen petitions on the use of the abortion pill mifepristone: one from Students for Life of America to reverse the recent modifications for the use of the abortion pill and another from the American College of Obstetricians and Gynecologists (ACOG) to make the pills easier to obtain for patients.